Mysterious shapes appear on Britain's beaches

 "It's completely part of it, it's totally integral to the work and the fact it is impermanent and it is temporary," Treanor tells CNN Travel.

-That said, he usually has chance to capture his creations on camera for prosperity.
+That said, he usually has chance to capture his creations on camera for posterity.

 Three stage process